 Researching and experimenting as much as possible can help with getting clarity and identifying the next steps to move forward.

-For example, when I wanted to leave my corporate career but didn’t yet have clarity on what I wanted to do I spent time identifying my values, what really mattered to me, strengths, weaknesses, passions, etc. I then looked at what might fit those things and researched them and experimented with them, where possible.
-Doing that ruled things in and ruled things out, thus moving closer to the clarity I wanted and needed to design my ideal life, work, and business.
+For example, when I wanted to leave my corporate career but didn’t yet have clarity on what I wanted to do I spent time identifying my values, what really mattered to me, and thinking through what would be fulfilling and meaningful to me for my next chapter.
+I then looked at what might fit those things and researched them.
+I found ways to do little experiments to test my thinking.
+Doing that ruled things in and ruled things out, thus moving closer to the clarity I wanted to design the next chapter of my life and work on my own terms.

 What do you need to research and experiment with to aid the development of the clarity you want?

-If you start asking yourself questions instead, it can help you get unstuck and moving in the right direction.
+If you start asking yourself questions instead, it can help you get unstuck and move in the right direction.
 Questions generate curiosity, new ideas, different perspectives, new ideas, etc.

-That is because the mind is in a relaxed state with less distractions.
+That is because the mind is in a relaxed state with fewer distractions.
 When the mind is in this state it generates more creative thinking.
 If the brain is in a creative thinking state, you are more likely to find clarity.